tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

+## for next time ##

+gc should only use the end of day _Status for dnsfq and blue which mean we need to add statuses for dnsfq and blue simultaneously(status8 for blue and dns....). the Id_Groupe should only be used for the daily stage status at begging of the stage and not carried to the gc page.

+make it possible to give diffrent status to team mates.(2 lines in the status/flag cell and maybe time/gap)

 ## raspberry pi ##

 using the rpi as local web server, to get results locally and then uploading them to site.